EelcoHoogendoorn/Numpy_arraysetops_EP/README.md

   * multiplicity: number of occurrences of each key in a sequence
   * count_table: like R's table or pandas crosstab, or an ndim version of np.bincount

-The generalization of the existing array set operations pertains primarily to the extension of this functionality to different types of key objects.
+The generalization of the existing array set operations pertains primarily to the extension of this functionality to different types of key objects, such as keys formed by slices of nd-arrays.
 For instance, we may wish to find the intersection of several sets of graph edges.
-All the functions described above build upon this generalized notion of a key object.

 Some brief examples to give an impression hereof:
 ```python